-The GC Tooth Mousse is topical oral health product which contains calcium and phosphate, which helps in remineralization of the tooth.
+The GC Tooth Mousse is a topical oral health product that contains calcium and phosphate, which helps in the remineralization of the tooth.

-Tooth Mousse is not a toothpaste but is a oral health product which is mainly applied on the demineralized tooth to remineralize it again.
+Tooth Mousse is not a toothpaste but is an oral health product that is mainly applied to the demineralized tooth to remineralize it again.
 A dental consultation before you start using the Tooth Mousse is very important.

 What Does Tooth Mousse Do?